 - Issue official communications to explain to applicants and their representatives (i.e., patent attorneys or agents) any existing objections against the granting of a patent.
 This is usually done in the form of office actions.

 So much depends on these Patent Examiners, and that is why the USPTO strives to include only the best in its ranks.
 The majority of Patent Examiners have a background in science or engineering, particularly chemical, electrical, and mechanical engineering.
 More recently, the USPTO has begun to expand the experience field to new technologies such as biotechnology, and disciplines such as geology and mathematics.

 With over 600,000 patent applications filed each year, the importance of these Patent Examiners cannot be exaggerated.
-Knowing what they do and how they work is imperative to getting your patent granted in as timely a manner as possible.
+Knowing what they do and how they work, is imperative to get your patent granted in as timely a manner as possible.